matthewrevell/tutorials/Automation/userdata_support.md

+---
+title: Bootstrap your instances with CloudInit and User Data
+date: 2014-01-16 09:28 +01:00
+category: Automation
+tags: linux, userdata
+---
 __Originaly published on our blog__

 User-data is now a commonly used format to make an instance do stuff while it boots.
 It consist of a file that is served to a booting instance and includes actions and blobs of data.
 It can be passed to the instance in either raw text or separate, optionally compressed part files.